djeada/Linux-Notes/notes/finding_files.md

 ```

 <h2>Which</h2>
-If you can launch an application program or system utility by typing its name at the shell prompt, you can use <i>which</i> to find out where it is on disk.
+If you can launch an application program or system utility by typing its name at the shell prompt, you can use <i>which</i> to find out where it is stored on the disk.

 ```bash
 which python